-Cavity Free at Three Trains medical and dental professionals to provide preventive, oral health services for young children and pregnant women to decrease dental disease and reduce oral health disparities among high risk population.
+Cavity Free at Three trains medical and dental professionals to provide preventive, oral health services for young children and pregnant women to decrease dental disease and reduce oral health disparities among high risk populations.

 Expand delivery of and access to preventive oral health services for young children and pregnant women.

 Target: By 2019, 55.3% of Colorado women will have received oral health care during pregnancy

 Baseline: 48.1% of Colorado women reported having teeth cleaned in 2013 (PRAMS, 2014)

 Target: By 2019, 21.6% of Colorado infants will have received preventive oral health care.

 Baseline: 18.8% of children ages 12-24 months received preventive dental care services (National Survey Child Health, 2011-2013)

 Cavity Free at Three is managed by the Colorado Department of Public Health and Environment (CDPHE).
 CDPHE Oral Health Program (OHP) extends a sincere thanks to the foundations that support Cavity Free at Three: Caring for Colorado Foundation, The Colorado Health Foundation, The Colorado Trust, Delta Dental of Colorado Foundation, Kaiser Permanente, Rose Community Foundation, and the Health and Resources Services Administration (HRSA).

 We train providers to conduct oral health screenings and apply fluoride varnish

 We offer assistance with billing, ordering supplies and other technical support